-In commercial areas, on-street EV charging must be balanced with other curbside uses, such as pick-up/drop-off zones for passengers, freight delivery, micromobility parking and charging, and bicycle and pedestrian facilities, as well as anticipated future needs in the public right of way.
+In commercial areas, on-street EV charging must be balanced with other curbside uses, such as pickup/drop-off zones for passengers, freight delivery, micromobility parking and charging, and bicycle and pedestrian facilities, as well as anticipated future needs in the public right-of-way.
 The length of time needed to charge EVs using Level 1 or Level 2 charging equipment may be incompatible with short-term parking priorities typical of commercial districts.
 Electric mobility infrastructure installed at curbside locations should be sited to avoid impeding pedestrian and micromobility travel and avoid creating accessibility conflicts for people with disabilities.
-To plan for and prioritize curbside charging infrastructure, the Federal Highway Administration's (FHWA) Curbside Inventory Report can serve as a resource.
+To plan for and prioritize curbside charging infrastructure, FHWA's Curbside Inventory Report can serve as a resource.